RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C	is	in	correct	because	assets	is	one	of	the	14	individual	domains contained	in	the	ISO/IEC	27001:2013	standard.
 D	is	incorrect	because	supplier	relationships	is	one	of	the	14	individual domains	contained	in	the	ISO/IEC	27001:2013	standard.

-### Qustion # 16 - What	is	the	process	that	requires	searching,	identifying,	collecting,	andsecuring	electronic	data	or	records	for	use	within	criminal	or	civil	legal matters?
+### Qustion # 16 - What	is	the	process	that	requires	[searching,	identifying,	collecting,	and securing]	electronic	data	or	records	for	use	within	criminal	or	civil	legal matters?
 A.	Disclosure
 B.	Subpoena
 C.	Retention
 D.	eDiscovery
 Correct Answer: D.

 eDiscovery	is	the	process	that	requires	searching,	identifying, collecting,	and	securing	electronic	data	or	records,	typically	to	be	used for	criminal	or	civil	legal	matters.
 It	is	similar	to	the	discovery	process typically	used	for	evidence	collection	or	document	production	in	the course	of	a	legal	inquiry,	just	specifically	focused	on	electronic records	and	the	particular	needs	and	processes	required	for	them.

 A	is	incorrect	because	although	disclosure	could	pertain	to	handing over	the	evidence	to	the	requesting	authority	pursuant	to	their eDiscovery	order,	it	is	not	an	official	term	used	here.